mykidong/jcascalog-trevni-example/README.md

 ## Run Examples

+Make sure that the native lzop is installed on the machine, for more details, please see https://github.com/twitter/hadoop-lzo.

 ### Write Trevni from Json
 This example M/R Job output produces trevni data from the input json data.